 Auto Protection for Internet Assets

 Select Yes to automatically add all public assets to the firewall and enable automatic protection for new assets.
-You can adjust this setting later in the console.
+You can change this later in the console.

 Log Analysis and Log Analysis and Storage Capacity

-Keep the default option to store access logs.
-This setting enables real-time collection, querying, analysis, processing, and consumption of traffic logs from protected assets, meeting classified protection compliance requirements.
+Keep the default to store access logs.
+This enables real-time log collection, querying, and analysis for protected assets, meeting classified protection compliance requirements.

 Service-linked Role